 Table of Contents

-Dubrovnik, with roughly 35.000 inhabitants, is the southernmost town in Croatia.
-It is famous for its perfectly-preserved medieval old town, surrounded by 2km long city walls.
+Dubrovnik, with roughly 40.000 inhabitants, is the southernmost town in Croatia.
+Dubrovnik is famous for its perfectly-preserved medieval old town and stunning architecture, with centuries-old stone walls enclosing its cobbled streets and buildings.
+Its historic city center is a UNESCO World Heritage Site.

 Are beaches better in Split or Dubrovnik?